metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/Get-SDDL.md

 ### -Merge

-If specified combines resultant SDDL strings into one
+If specified, combines resultant SDDL strings into one

 ```yaml
 Type: System.Management.Automation.SwitchParameter